Olah-Barbershop/API-legacy/README.md

 ```env
 DATABASE_URL=[your database url]
 ```
 Now, you're going to need an SSL certificate.
-You'll need two files: `server.cert` and `server.key`.
-Add your certificate and you private key to the corresponding files.
+Add your certificate to `server.cert` and you private key to `server.key`.

 Finally, install the dependencies and start the server
 ```sh